dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0210.md

 Once you post the files, users can load them manually as they are needed, or you can use one of the methods from the section「Loading AutoLISP Files.」You can also create and post a CUI/CUIx file for AutoCAD to load so that the user can load and access the functions in the LSP files without understanding how to load a LSP file.
 You learned about customizing the user interface in Chapters 5 and 6.

 Once a user can access and load the LSP files, I recommend providing basic instructions or even an informal training session to help them use the custom programs that you created.
-Making it as easy as possible for users to learn your custom programs will go a long way—it can mean the difference between a successful or a failed deployment.
+Making it as easy as possible for users to learn your custom programs will go a long way — it can mean the difference between a successful or a failed deployment.
 If users are confused, they are less likely to embrace the custom programs and the benefits they provide.

 If you plan to deploy your custom programs to individuals outside your company, ask yourself the following questions: